 Post by Nord Ronnoc on Mar 12, 2017 21:16:55 GMT

 Location: Bangkok, Thailand

 The harsh June sun settled over Bangkok like a wet blanket.
-Even as the sun set, a never-ending stream of taxis, delivery trucks, motorcycles, and bikes filled the streets.
+Even as the sun had set, a never-ending stream of taxis, delivery trucks, motorcycles, and bikes filled the streets.
 A gray Nissan SUV passed over a speed bump and into the sea of cars before it.
-It wasn’t anything out of the ordinary, but not to one person riding in the car.
+It wasn't anything out of the ordinary, but not to one person riding in the car.

 Eric Grimes turned 19 years old days after graduating from high school.
 It had been weeks since then.
 Thin for his small height, he had short, jet black hair, his skin a warm beige.
 His little face had a thin jaw, a thick nose, and small hazel eyes.
 Because of the weather outside, he wore a white-collared t-shirt and a pair of black shorts and brown sandals.

 Eric sat quietly, squeezing into the back seat between his brother and sister.
 He looked on, fascinated by the chaos ruling Thailand's highways and byways.
 Compared to his hometown Boston—known for its outdated streets and aggressive drivers—the traffic here was insane.

 He thought about going to the Massachusetts Institute of Technology.
 He wasn't sure about choosing which classes to take at first, but his Physics teacher solved that problem.
 His teacher claimed if calculus was the language of God, then quantum mechanics was His canvas.
 Eric was skeptical of the idea, but it convinced him to take the course once he signed up at MIT.
 After all, he excelled in math and science, including physics.
 Quantum mechanics shouldn't be a problem.